After what must have been a torturous week Brendan Eich CEO of Mozilla has resigned!

 Where we stand religiously and politically has become part of doing business…but is this a place where Transparent Leadership may backfire?

-I want to be crystal clear here and say: I am totally in favour of same sex marriage and all the rights that go with it. (that’s not the point)
+I want to be crystal clear here and say: I am totally in favor of same-sex marriage and all the rights that go with it. (that’s not the point)

-My point is this; to me it has always seemed like the whole “politically correct” thing has gotten out of hand.
-It seems to me that it’s a very slippery slop leading to a place where it can seem like the “thought police” could take us away for thinking the “wrong” thoughts.
+My point is this; to me, it has always seemed like the whole “politically correct” thing has gotten out of hand.
+It seems to me that it’s a very slippery slope leading to a place where it can seem like the “thought police” could take us away for thinking the “wrong” thoughts.

 My question for you is this:

 Have we gone too far in our desire to have everyone included, that we are prepared to exclude, even chase out of town, anyone with a contradictory option?

 If we are going to truly embrace the model of transparent leadership it would need to be one that sincerely includes freedom of speech.
 Actually, not only embrace but also encourage it!